Navigating the Gravel

 2.)
 Maps and trails are sometimes out of date or inaccurate.
 Always check your route on the computer before you head out.

 3.)
 If you really do feel lost in the bush, take note of the position of the sun and try to think what general direction you need to head.
 Also try to stay on trails that appear to be the most used.
 If you zoom out of the map page of your device, you should be able to find a way back to your route.
+Also where you are riding will likely be bound by some major roads in any direction.
+Try to figure out in what direction the nearest main road might be.

 4.)
 Its always good to have a backup.
 I like to have the route on my phone as well as my Hammerhead.
-These days I find most people have a subscription to Strava, so make sure you have the route easily available on your Phone Strava App and dont forget to hit “Download for Offline”.
+These days I find most people have a subscription to Strava, so make sure you have the route easily available on your Phone Strava App and don’t forget to hit “Download for Offline”.
 What this does is download the map tiles that the route runs through so even if you lose mobile reception, you still have the maps you need.
 You can even run your phone in Airplane mode to save battery and it will still work perfectly.

 What computer should I use?